-If the performance described in the OPERATION and MAIN-TENANCE AND ADJUSTMENT sections is not obtained, review the operating instructions to insure that proper procedures were followed.
-If a problem still exists, refer to WARRANTY SERVICE INSTRUCTIONS elsewhere in this manual.
+If the performance described in the OPERATION and MAINTENANCE AND ADJUSTMENT sections is not obtained, review the operating instructions to insure that proper procedures were followed.
+If a problem still exists, refer to WARRANTY SERVICE INSTRUCTIONS on the last page of this manual.

-- FCC WARNING -
+- FCC WARNING

-Federal law required that adjustment of the radio frequency section of this transceiver may not be made by a Citizens Band operator.
-Only a United States licensed First or Second Class commercial license holder may tune the transmitter section of this transceiver, per FCC part 95 section 95.97d.
+Federal law requires that adjustment of the radio frequency section of this transceiver may not be made by a Citizens Band operator.
+Only a licensed First or Second Class U.S. commercial license holder may tune the transmitter section of this transceiver, per FCC Plain English CB Rule 41.